This Free App Analyzes Your Spending and Helps You Keep It Under Control

-Then, it offers you a single-tap way to cancel that long-foregone gym membership or the magazine subscription piling up on your end table.
+Then, it offers you an easy way to cancel that long-foregone gym membership or the magazine subscription piling up on your end table.

-You can also take advantage of a totally-free, FDIC-insured Clarity savings account to help you reach your financial goals and crush them.
+You can also take advantage of a fee-free, FDIC-insured Online Savings Account from Marcus by Goldman Sachs to help you reach your financial goals and crush them.

 The app automatically socks away the amount you set, from the account you choose, with whatever regular frequency works best for your situation (for example, $10 from your checking account every Tuesday or every 17th of the month).

 You can designate a specific purpose for the savings or simply use it to (finally) start your emergency fund.
-Pause or withdraw whenever you see fit; you’ll see the money back in the account it originally came from within three to five business days.
+You can withdraw whenever you see fit.

-Basically, it’s like having a financial advisor in your pocket telling you how much you can actually afford to spend on brunch this weekend -- all while silently slipping spare change into your piggy bank before you have the chance to blow it.
+Basically, it’s like having a responsible friend in your pocket telling you how much you can actually afford to spend on brunch this weekend — all while silently slipping spare change into your piggy bank before you have the chance to blow it.

 … And granting you free access to your credit score.

 … And who does it all for free.

 How to Use Clarity Money to Learn Better Money Habits

 If you’re eager to avoid the Monday morning blues, it’s easy to get started with Clarity Money.